 The Globe Theatre

-Participants will see 8 shows, ranging from fringe productions to West End musicals.
-This year, the plays will include:
+Participants will see 8 shows, ranging from fringe productions to West End productions.
+Last year, the plays included:

 One Man, Two Guvnors

 A distinguishing component of this program are the worshops that students will attend.
 These are interactive workshops that are conducted by the Royal Shakespeare Company and the Globe Theatre.

 2009 Program Participants Outside of Buckingham Palace